Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/PW_Crack_1.md

 level_1_pw_check()
 ```

-The most interesting part is ofcourse the beginning of the IF statement where we see the password in plain text
+The most interesting part is ofcourse the IF statement where we see the password in plain text
 ```python
 <---snip--->
     user_pw = input("Please enter correct password for flag: ")